ucam-smt/demo-files/Docs.dox/Tutorial.02.pruning.md

 alone.
 However, the LM used in local pruning can be relatively weak.
 For example, if the main language model used in translation is a 4-gram, perhaps a 3-gram or even a bigram language model could be used in local pruning.
 Using a smaller language model will make pruning faster, as will an efficient scheme to remove the scores of the language models used in pruning.
 The lexicographic semiring, see \ref basic_scores, makes this last operation easy.

-\subsubsection local_prune Local Pruning Algorithm
+\section local_prune Local Pruning Algorithm

 HiFST monitors the size of the \f$T_u\f$ during translation.
 Any of these automata that exceed specified thresholds are converted to WFSAs and pruned.
 Subsequent expansion of the RTN  \f$R_{(S,0,I-1)}\f$ is then done with respect to the pruned